realworldocaml/book/book/platform/README.md

 opam install ocaml-lsp-server
 ```

-Once installed, the VSCode OCaml plugin will ask you which opam
+Once installed, the VSCode OCaml plugin will ask you which opam switch
-switch to use.
-Just the default one should be sufficient get you
+to use.
+Just the default one should be sufficient to get you going
-going with building and browsing your interfaces.
+with building and browsing your interfaces.

 ::: {data-type=note}
 #### What is the Language Server Protocol?